Libor Michálek: Drobil case

 Prime Minister Petr Nečas defended Drobil, and called Michálek untrustworthy despite his public reputation as a whistleblower.
-Since the Civic Democrats vowed to fight corruption, losing its first minister to corruption charges was a blow to the party's standing.
+Having vowed to fight corruption, losing a minister to corruption charges was damaging for the Civic Democrats.
 The Drobil incident was the first of several high-profile resignations.
-On 21 December 2010, Czech Police Chief Oldrich Martinu resigned after Interior Minister Radek John's month-long call for his ouster in part due to the Drobil case's mishandling.
+On 21 December 2010, Czech Police Chief Oldrich Martinu resigned after Interior Minister Radek John's month-long call for his ouster, in part due to mishandling of the Drobil case.
 Michálek returned to the State Environmental Fund as a financial analyst in 2011.
-The Drobil case is on indefinite hiatus for a lack of evidence as of September 2012.
-As of February 2013, the case against Knetig is on a similar hiatus for insufficient evidence.
+In September 2012, the Drobil case was suspended indefinitely due to a lack of evidence.
+From February 2013, the case against Knetig was also suspended due to insufficient evidence.

+Senate

+At the end of July 2012, Libor Michálek accepted a nomination from the Czech Pirate, Green, and Christian Democrat parties to run for the Czech Senate in district 26.
+He was primarily affiliated with the Pirate Party due to its transparency and accountability platforms.
+His 12-point campaign platform prioritized direct democracy, fair political party competition, and anti-corruption oversight efforts alongside social welfare reforms.
+In the October 2012 elections, he won 24.3 percent of the first round vote and 74.4 percent of the first-past-the-post runoff, winning a seat in the Czech Senate.
+Another candidate, Karel Berka, challenged the decision, but the Czech Supreme Administrative Court ruled the claims unfounded.
+Michálek was the first Pirate Party candidate to be elected to national office.
+His senatorial term was 2012–2018.